hafsashams/sales-analytics-pipeline/README.md

 # Sales Analytics Pipeline

-End-to-end analytics project built on a modern cloud stack: BigQuery, dbt, and Looker Studio.
+End-to-end analytics project built on a modern cloud stack: BigQuery and SQL.

 ## Business Question
 A retail company operates across 37 countries.
 Where is revenue concentrated, which customers are at risk of churning, and what does the customer base look like by value segment?